Docker for local web development, conclusion: where to go from hereLast updated: 2021-07-11 :: Published: 2020-07-06

-If you feel that way, you're probably running Docker Desktop on macOS or Windows.
-And even though I happily run a similar setup on macOS myself, I appreciate that performance might still feel suboptimal to you, especially around script execution (e.g. Composer commands).
+If you feel that way, you're probably running Docker Desktop on macOS.
+And even though I happily run a similar setup myself, I appreciate that performance might still feel suboptimal to you, especially around script execution (e.g. Composer commands).

 Another seemingly popular approach is to mix Docker services with native tools.
-For instance, people like Jose Soto advocate using Laravel Valet on macOS to run your PHP application, and to use Docker containers for all of the other services (such as MySQL and Redis).
-This is the philosophy behind Takeout, of which Jose is a maintainer.
+For instance, some people advocate using Laravel Valet on macOS to run your PHP application, and to use Docker containers for all of the other services (such as MySQL and Redis).
+This is the philosophy behind projects like Takeout, for instance.
 This way, you get near-native performance for the applications you actually write code for, while still enjoying Docker's flexibility for everything else.

-I personally do not favour this approach as it means a lot is left to the developer to set up, while what I'm trying to achieve is a unique, ready-to-use development environment that works for everyone in the team.
-But if you operate as a freelancer or if your company lets you deal with your working environment as you see fit, this could be a good solution.
+I personally do not favour this approach, however, as it means a lot is left to the developer to set up, while what I'm trying to achieve is a unique, ready-to-use development environment that works for everyone in the team.
+But if you operate as a freelancer or if your company lets you deal with your working environment as you please, this could be a good solution.

 Then again, and as I've kept repeating throughout this series, Docker is just a tool.
 There are many ways in which you can use it – find one that works for you!

 "How do I deploy this?"

 While this tutorial series strictly focuses on building a development environment, once you get there one of the next logical questions is how you would deploy the result to a staging or production environment.
-I won't cover this in depth here (I've got limited experience on the matter anyway), but I can give you a few hints to get you started.
+I won't cover this in depth here but I can give you a few hints to get you started.

 What's actually deployed

-The first thing to mention is that I never deploy the local setup as is – while some cloud solutions support
+The first thing to mention is that I never deploy the local setup as is.
+While some cloud platforms support

 What usually happens is that the frontend and backend images are built and deployed separately through their own CI/CD pipelines, and the connections to whatever external services they need are configured via environment variables.